CP Violation in the $B_s^0$ system: CP violation in interference

 with ${\cal A}_{\rm CP}^{\rm dir}$, ${\cal A}_{\rm CP}^{\rm mix}$ and $ {\cal A}_{\Delta \Gamma} $ being defined in Eq.(\ref{Adir}), Eq.(\ref{Amix}) and Eq.(\ref{AGamma}).
 We can rewrite two of those definitions as

 with the phase $\phi_s$ to be defined as

 This is the most general definition of the phase that appears in interference.
-In this form a measurement of $\phi_s$ does, however, not enable us to connect the phase with fundamental parameters of the underlying theory.
-To do so, we either find some simplifications for the decay amplitudes or we have to solve the ratio of amplitudes non-perturbatively.
-Before discussing a particular simplification, we note that sometimes a different notation ($S_f$ for the coefficient that is arising in Eq.(\ref{CPasyminter2}) with the term $\sin (\Delta M_st)$ and $C_f$ or $A_f$ for the coefficient that is arising with the term $\cos (\Delta M_st)$) is used
+However, in this form a measurement of $\phi_s$ does not enable us to connect the phase with fundamental parameters of the underlying theory.
+To do so, we either find some simplifications for the decay amplitudes or we have to evaluate the ratio of amplitudes non-perturbatively.
+Before discussing a particular simplification, we note that sometimes a different notation ($S_f$ for the coefficient that is arising in Eq.(\ref{CPasyminter2}) with the term $\sin (\Delta M_st)$ and $C_f$ or $A_f$ for the coefficient that is arising with the term $\cos (\Delta M_st)$ - up to signs) is used

 BaBar uses $C_f$ and Belle $A_f$.
 Expanding the hyperbolic functions in Eq.(\ref{CPasyminter2}) for small arguments, i.e. small decay rate differences and/or short times, we can express the time-dependent CP asymmetry $A_{CP,f}(t)$ as